 Today, the O DNA samples (M175) are scattered only in the border states Tripura, Mizoram, Manipur, and Nagaland.
 They are found in high concentrations in all of South East Asia.
+They followed the path of the C who moved to China and Mongolia.

 Four thousand years ago, the O were at the Trikuta, in the Nagpur Plateau, along the Sone river.
 They were in the Plateau for twenty thousand years.
 Forty thousand years ago, they were in the Indus Fan (West Coast).
 Sixty thousand years ago, they were at the Red Sea lake.
-Hundred thousand years ago, they were at the Victoria lake.
 Today, they live only in South East Asia.